Psychedelic Retreat informed by Acceptance and Commitment Therapy, with follow up integration

 Day 1: Arrival (in the afternoon) and preparation: approaching the psychedelic experience as an opportunity for personal growth, leaning into challenging emotions and opening to a flexible sense of self.

 Day 2: Self-as-context meditation breath and bodywork – you are not your programming.
-Afternoon ceremony with Psilocybin Truffles, you embark on your psychedelic journey with the support of sober mental health professionals and a “reverse compass” to help you open up to any challenges.
+Afternoon ceremony – with Psilocybin Truffles, you embark on your psychedelic journey with the support of sober mental health professionals.

-Day 4: A scale of selves or ‘parts’ to integrate: fostering a transcendent self.
-Increasing willingness and noticing the barriers of mind.
-Breathwork preparation for the second psychedelic ceremony – an opportunity to go deeper.
+Day 4: Increasing willingness and noticing the barriers of mind.
+Let different parts of you speak.
+Breathwork.
+Second Ceremony – an opportunity to go deeper.

 Day 5: Further integration – Is any of your inner or outer behaviour changing?
 What new paths do you feel invited to follow?
 Is a new view emerging of the kind of life you want to live?
-Balancing the head with the heart: Awareness practices coupled with intending a new alignment in your life.
+Balancing the head with the heart: Awareness practices coupled with behaviour change.

 Each day will include experiential practices to help us get into our direct experiencing.
 Through sharing circles we will learn from each other.